NJ STARLING CONTROL

 Starlings are small or medium sized birds that are the Sturnidae family.
 There are several species that are in Asia that are the larger birds and they are called mynas and there are ones in Africa that are called glossy starlings because of the way their body shines in the sun light.
 Starlings originally came from areas such as Europe, Asia, and Africa and they then they migrated to other countries afterwards.
 Now, starlings can be seen all over the world.

-A starling’s size can be described as a medium sized bird.
-There is a short bodied species called Kenrick’s starling that is no more than six inches long and the lightest species is called Abbott’s starling which weigh roughly 1.2 oz.
-The largest known starling when you refer to the size and weight is the Nias hill myna.
+A starling’s size can be described as a medium-sized bird.
+There is a short-bodied species called Kenrick’s starling that is no more than six inches long and the lightest species is called Abbott’s starling which weighs roughly 1.2 oz.
+The largest known starling when you refer to the size and weight is Nia’s hill myna.
 This type of species is about 14 inches in length and weighs roughly 14 oz.
 The mynas species have a yellow face and long tails.

 Behaviors, Mimic, Diet, and Feeding

 Starlings are great at imitating or mimicking other species of birds.
 They are able to produce 15 to 20 different imitations.
-They can often sound like sound like other wild birds.
-These talented little creatures have also been known to imitate man made sounds such as cars and phone boxes.
+They can often sound like other wild birds.
+These talented little creatures have also been known to imitate man-made sounds such as cars and phone boxes.
 They are considered one of the smartest and most talented birds in the world.

 A starling’s diet is typically based on fruits and insects.
-In some areas of the world starlings are very important because they are really good at spreading seeds so that plants can grow other places.
-Starlings have also been seen eating fermenting over ripe fruit which makes them look like they are intoxicated.
+In some areas of the world, starlings are very important because they are really good at spreading seeds so that plants can grow in other places.
+Starlings have also been seen eating fermenting overripe fruit which makes them look like they are intoxicated.
 A study was done on European starlings they found out that they have an enzyme that can break down alcohol very quickly which will make it look like they are intoxicated.